damonlynch/rapid-photo-downloader/README.md

 NaturallySpeaking on Windows / WSL2.
 While my ability to test the code remains limited, at least I can write it.

-I want to thank JetBrains for allowing me to use PyCharm Professional For free under their [open source developer program](https://www.jetbrains.com/community/opensource/#support).
+I want to thank JetBrains for allowing me to use PyCharm Professional for free under their [open source developer program](https://www.jetbrains.com/community/opensource/#support).

 ## Removal of the Install Script